Poche' sets LSU wins mark, knocks Florida State out of CWS - News 12 Now

 AP Photo/Nati Harnik

+Slaughter said he just wanted to put a good swing on the ball.

+“When I hit it,” he said, “I really thought there wasn’t a good chance of it going out.”

-Slaughter, who had been a pinch runner and pinch hitter in the Tigers’ first two CWS games, got the start in place of Nick Coomes and also came up big on defense.
-He somehow kept his foot on the bag as he laid out to catch second baseman Cole Freeman’s relay to complete an inning-ending double play in the third, and he snagged a low liner off Jackson Lueck’s bat in the fourth.
+Slaughter, who had been a pinch runner and pinch hitter in the Tigers’ first two CWS games, got the start in place of Nick Coomes.
+Mainieri said he put Slaughter in the lineup because he liked how he matched up against Sands.

-Andrew Karp struck out seven and limited the Tigers to two singles over 5 1/3 shutout innings in relief of Sands.
-The Tigers tacked on a couple insurance runs in the ninth against Drew Carlton.
+“That’s the one spot in our order that has fluidity to it,” Mainieri said.
+“Coomes has done some really good things.
+He had two hits the first game and Jake hit the three-run homer today.
+Jake’s been having some really good batting practice sessions.
+Just went with a hunch.”

 MARTIN CHASING HISTORY